Man sleeping with cpap

 • Users with a strong gag reflex may have difficulties using a MAD

-TRDs are proving to be the more preferred way to put a stop to snoring and OSA.
+TRDs are an alternative to Mandibular Adancement mouthpieces.
 Typically made of a soft plastic (such as silicone), the TRD can be easily inserted without a user needing to bite down or hold it in place.
 The device includes a tip which, when placed on your tongue, creates suction.
-The tongue cannot fall backwards and obstruct your airway, and thereby promotes a snore-free sleep.
-Your jaw will not be sore after using the TRD device, as users are able to fully relax their mouth and enjoy a more restful sleep.
-The problem with both MADs and TRDs is that not every one is effective.
+The device is designed to help reduce snoring by gently positioning the tongue forward, which may reduce the tissue vibrations in the throat that can cause snoring sounds during sleep, and thereby promotes a snore-free sleep.
+TRDs have fewer side effects than MADs and help the user enjoy a more restful sleep.
+Keep in mind, that you may need to try differfent MADs and TRDs to determine which one works best for you.

 With snoring and sleep apnea being so prevalent worldwide, a number of poorly constructed products have entered the marketplace.
 This makes it all the more important for those suffering from any type of breathing or sleep-related problem do their due diligence and find a device which is backed by studies and scientific evidence – like the Good Morning Snore Solution.